bloom-works/discovery-playbook/index.md

 <b>3.
 Don’t jump to a solution</b>

-A discovery sprint is about <b>trying to understand and frame the problem, not solve it!</b> Discovery sprint challenges are typically much too large or complex to consider solving in a handful of weeks.
+A discovery sprint is about trying to understand and frame the problem, not solve it!
+Discovery sprint challenges are typically much too large or complex to consider solving in a handful of weeks.
 Instead, we spend our time identifying potential paths forward.
 Picking a solution too early can take away from understanding the problem, getting user perspectives, and moving within relevant constraints.

 <b>4.
 Stay curious and flexible</b>

 Be The Sponge.
 Discovery sprints are about absorbing as much information as possible.
 New findings should shape and refine your understanding and your deliverables.
 Clients can and will shift things — and that’s OK!
-Not only may clients shift, but <b>your own team’s assumptions, ideas, and theories can (and should!) shift as you gather more information.</b>
+Not only may clients shift, but your own team’s assumptions, ideas, and theories can (and should!) shift as you gather more information.

 <b>5.
 Communicate, communicate, communicate</b>